styczynski/instant-compiler/README.md

     $ java -cp "$(pwd)/foo/:$(pwd)/lib" bar
 ```

-This will compile the input file to JVM bytecode.
+This will compile the input file to JVM bytecode and run it.
 The command will result in creation of:
- * runnable Jar file `Code.jar` (you can run in calling `java -jar Code.jar`)
+ * runnable Jar file `./foo/bar.jar` (you can run in calling `java -jar ./foo/bar.jar`)
- * `code.class` file with compiled main class
+ * `./foo/bar.class` file with compiled main class
- * `code.j` file with Jasmine assembler code
+ * `./foo/bar.j` file with Jasmine assembler code

 You can also use the LLVM backend:
 ```